Capilano Suspension Bridge Complete Guide

 Capilano Suspension Bridge

-The best time to see the bridge is either right when the park opens, or at the end of the day near sunset when the park closes.
 We’d recommend that you go toward the end of the day when the park starts to clear out.
 The lighting will be better and you’ll be more likely to get a photo without people on the bridge.
-The early morning is also a good time, but you’ll have to be one of the very first people in line to get a photo without other people.
+The early morning also works, but you’ll have to be quick to beat the other people waiting in line.

 If you have small children, keep a close eye on them.
 The bridge itself has wire fencing on each of the sides.
 The park advises that if you have a toddler or baby with you, make sure they are kept below the level of the railing or carried in a baby-carrier.
 Do not run on the bridge or intentionally shake it.
 There are no strollers, wheelchairs, or crutches allowed on the bridge itself.